rnowm/sketch/README.md

 - I have used `Style components` as CSS framework, some components (like Layout) I had built them before in a previous project I worked in, see[ Styleguide](https://demo.gokernel.com/styleguide).
 That made the CSS para a bit easier.
 - That was my first time using `graphQL`, I only had experience with REST API's, so after doing some research I decided to use `Apollo` to fetch the data.
+- Also used `React-Router` for page navigation.

 ### Improvements

-Some things that I would do to improve this test ff that was a real producction application:

-- First thing I would add is a routing library (`React Router` most probably).
-This exercise required only two pages, so for faster development I decided to go with one view on top of the other.

-- Second thing would be a proper state management.
-I went for basic state storage.
-As there's only one page, there's no need to persist the state, again for easier development.
-I would choose `Redux`, this way state would not vanish when navigating between pages.
+If that was a real producction application I would add a proper state management, like redux and persist, so data would not vanish when navigating between screens.